MDineshMurugavel/My-blog-page/Domain Name.md

 ```
 https://www.godaddy.com/en-au
 ```
-2. Sign up for an account wiht your preffered email.
+2. Sign up for an account with your preffered email.

 ### Finding domain name